simonwongwong/TorontoBicycleCrimes/index.md

 # Report

 The Toronto Police Service publishes interesting datasets on their [public safety data portal](http://data.torontopolice.on.ca/) and I found a nice dataset on [bicycle-related crimes](http://data.torontopolice.on.ca/datasets/91af6347ff08458e9fa4e06b2acc4e1d_0) that was recently published and I thought it was interesting enough to write about.
 I have had a bike stolen in the city and it's a horrible feeling -- maybe this data can help you avoid having your bike stolen too.
+There are also tips on theft-prevention at the end of the report.

 Note: the data presented only reflects **reported** crimes, which may not reflect actual bicycle-related crime in the city